AguaClara/Textbook/Reactor_Characteristics/Reactor_Characteristics.rst

 .. csv-table:: Comparison of :math:`t^{\star}` at F=0.1 for non-ideal reactors (Malcolm Pirnie, 1991).
     :header:  Baffling Condition,  Guidance manual value of :math:`t^{\star}` at F=0.1, Extent of Baffles
+    :widths: 20, 20, 20
     :align: center

-    Unbaffled (CMFR), 0.1, No baffles, agitated basin with low length to width ratio, high inlet and outlet flow velocities Poorly baffled, 0.3, Single or multiple unbaffled inlets and outlets, no intrabasin baffles Average, 0.5, Baffled inlet or outlet with some intrabasin baffles Superior, 0.7, Perforated inlet baffles, serpentine or perforated intrabasin baffles, outlet weir or perforated launders Perfect (PFR), 1.0, Very high length to width ratio (pipeline flow), perforated inlet, outlet and intrabasin baffles
+    Unbaffled (CMFR), 0.1, "No baffles, agitated basin with low length to width ratio, high inlet and outlet flow velocities" Poorly baffled, 0.3, "Single or multiple unbaffled inlets and outlets, no intrabasin baffles" Average, 0.5, "Baffled inlet or outlet with some intrabasin baffles" Superior, 0.7, "Perforated inlet baffles, serpentine or perforated intrabasin baffles, outlet weir or perforated launders"
+    Perfect (PFR), 1.0, "Very high length to width ratio (pipeline flow), perforated inlet, outlet and intrabasin baffles"